 Dan Divish was a GLJA judge for many years.
 He spent many hours in the stands adjudicating the MCGC units.
 He is instrumental in organizing many parlor sessions for instructors and judges over the years.
 The three tier system was being put into play and Regional A Class was being added.
 The activity was changing from being a marching activity to being more focused on body.
 He spent hours educating the judging community in Michigan about these new ideas and how WGI viewed them.
 He was at every GLJA event supporting the activity and very involved in setting up the MCGJA.
 Although Dan lived in Ohio", he spent many hours in Michigan striving to make the MCGC a better place to participate.

 Nephew of the late Russ Jones.
-Before Phil became the music that fills the time between unit performances", Phil was an instructor.
+Before Phil became the music that fills the time between unit performances, Phil was an instructor.
 Phil sponsored a color guard from Chelsea for many years.
 His support didn't stop there.
-Since then, Phil has spent hour after hour every weekend from January until April making sure the music starts when it is supposed to for each unit and that the levels are correct to make the soundtrack the best possible for the performers.
-Without Phil at the controls, the music our groups rely on to perform to wouldn't happen.
+Until 2019, Phil spent hour after hour every weekend from January until April making sure the music started when it was supposed to for each unit and that the levels were correct to make the soundtrack the best possible for the performers.
+Without Phil at the controls, the music our groups rely on to perform to wouldn't have happened.

 Manjit Gill was very influential serving as Contest Director/Coordinator during a period of great growth and development.
 She defined that position for many years to come.
 She has been an instructor with many MCGC groups over the years.
 Manjit holds the distinction of teaching different groups with Scott Heister and Steve Yoder in the same season (and still being sane at the end of it).
 She continues to be a tabulator for MCGC and serving on committees and other functions as needed.